 If you’re searching for ping pong tables and the terminology is confusing you because you’re seeing words like “official” or “standard” or “full-size”, just look at the price and the table thickness spec.
 Tables in the $200 to $600 range are going to be recreational tables while more expensive ones, in the $1,000 range and above are most likely “professional” or “official” tables.

-The other indicator is the table top thickness.
+The other indicator is the tabletop thickness.
 Anything in the 15mm to 20mm range is more beginner/recreational style.
-While table top thickness in the 22-25 range is a faster pro style table.
+While table top thickness in the 22-25 range is a faster pro-style table.

 Yes, ping pong tables and table tennis tables are the same size!
 This is a very common question but also a very easy one to answer.

 Ping pong and table tennis are the same sport.
-It's just two different ways to refer to the same sport.
-So, ping pong tables and tennis tables are also the same, and like you'd expect, they are the same size.
+It’s just two different ways to refer to the same sport.
+So, ping pong tables and tennis tables are also the same, and as you’d expect, they are the same size.

 Depending on the brand or the online retailer you’ll see them listed as “ping pong tables” or “table tennis tables” but rest assured, they are the same thing and are all the same size.